Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## Grant permissions

 Grant permissions with the `+` sign.
-In this case we grant the group `bar` write permission:
+In this case, we grant the group `bar` write permission:

 ```bash
 foo@bar$ chmod g+w file1.sh